Parkinson’s disease care

 - Parkinson’s disease is rare in children.

 Your health care provider may be able to diagnose Parkinson’s disease based on your symptoms and a physical exam.
-But the symptoms can be hard to pin down, particularly in older adults.
-Symptoms are easier to recognize as the illness gets worse.
 Your provider may do some tests to rule out other conditions that can cause similar symptoms.

 Symptoms may be mild at first.
 For instance, you may have a mild tremor or a slight feeling that one leg is stiff and dragging.
 Symptoms may affect one or both sides of the body.